 Various student clubs and organizations function on campus and are available for student involvement.
-Each club or organization is required to be approved through the Student Government Association and the Student Life Council.
+Each club or organization is required to be approved through the Student Government Association.
 A list of clubs can be accessed by contacting the SGA office.